verhey/cat-pics/readme.md

 - Fork it and use it for your cat or dog or something
 - There are some small enhancements I'd like to make eventually, but I don't intend to bloat the scope of this.
-  - Add a CI step to run prettier + eslint
   - Don't let the function return the same image twice in a row
     - Suggestions: Pass the current image in subsequent requests to the same endpoint, filter it out of results before returning
   - Change to git LFS/Netlify Large Media instead of checking in the full cat pictures to version control
   - Make the transition when loading a new picture a little less jarring - the full page repaint can look janky in some browsers
+  - Add tests...
+I'm a professional software engineer, I swear